1 – 12 July 2024, weekdays

 This course has been designed to be taken alone or in conjunction with L702 Liturgy in the West: History and Context as the foundational courses of the programme of studies in liturgy.
-Otherwise, this course may be taken with L716 Liturgy and Ecumenism.
+Otherwise, this course may be taken with L705 Theology of the Liturgy.

 If students enrol in two concurrent courses, they may wish to prepare for the intensive schedule by reading suggested texts before the course begins.

-The instructor will arrange with the students to be available regularly for some time in the Study Centre and is also available by appointment.
+The instructor will arrange with the students to be available regularly for some time at the Institute and is also available by appointment.

-Students are invited to attend the annual St Bede Lecture, to be held on Saturday afternoon 8 July.
+Students and the public are invited to attend the annual St Bede Lecture, to be held at Ealing Abbey on Saturday afternoon 6 July at 2.30 PM.

 Non residential day students are welcome.